Here are the 5 steps you need to take to stop yourself from overspending on Christmas gifts

 Strategy Three – Go the D.I.Y. route

 Now, this isn’t for those of us that are all thumbs (meeee!)
 I am not a crafter/knitter/artist/DIYer by nature.
-But for those of you that are, consider harnessing your talent for homemade gifts!
+But for those of you that are, consider harnessing your talent for making a homemade gift!

 Even if you don’t have a talent, maybe consider gifting a custom photo book from Shutterfly.
-Or collect great grandmothers family recipes together and turn them into a little book (or place her most famous recipe on a tea towel!
+Or collect great grandmothers’ family recipes together and turn them into a little book (or place her most famous recipe on a tea towel!
 Cute huh!)
 Remember holiday spending doesn’t have to break the bank to be meaningful (to you or the recipient).

 Step Three – Do your shopping early!

 That’s right, as your mother always said, it pays to plan ahead!
 That means getting your Christmas present shopping done early!
 As the holiday gets closer, we tend to panic slightly; we grab just about anything that will do as a good gift, instead of taking the time to find the one perfect gift.
 Most of the time that means we’re spending a little more (because we don’t want to get a cheapo lame gift)!